 It has been said, “Anyone who divorces his wife must give her a certificate of divorce.”
 But I tell you that anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery.
-(Matthew 5:31-32, NIV)
+(Matt.
+5:31-32)

 “It has been said.”
-In the passage above, Jesus is referring to the following Law of Moses:
+Jesus is referring to the Law of Moses:

 If she burns your steak, she’s out!

-It may seem a frivolous debate to us, but it divided the Pharisees.
+It may seem a frivolous debate to us, but this issue divided the Pharisees.
 This is why they asked Jesus, “Is it lawful for a man to divorce his wife for any and every reason?”
 (Matt.
 19:3).

 Jesus’ response was we shouldn’t be getting divorced at all.
 But when pressed to interpret Moses’ law, he came down squarely on the side of Shammai (see Matt.
 19:4-9).
 In other words, you can’t divorce your wife over a burnt or salty meal, but if he or she has taken another partner, your marriage may be over.

-But what if your marriage is abusive?
+But what if your spouse is abusive?
 What then?

-Domestic violent – the secret shame of the church
+Domestic violence – the secret shame of the church

 Research shows that the prevalence of abuse among churchgoers is higher than expected, and that pastors don’t talk about it and wouldn’t know what to say if they did.